Katlegodipitso/alx-low_level_programming/README.md

-This is a repo about the C programming
+This Repo is about Recursion.